-Previous researchers were (in alphabetical order) Graham Bader, Karen Bandlow, Clare Bell, Jack Cowart, Eileen Doyle, Alison Green, Catherine Howe, Gillian Kane, Penny Kelleher, Kathy Kienholz, Sarah Lowe, Rachel Mochon, Andrea Foggle Plotkin, Justine D. Price†, Julie Reiss, Sid Sachs, Susan Solomon, Yolande Trincere, Nadia Tscherny and Laural Weintraub.
+Previous researchers were (in alphabetical order) Kate Aspinall, Graham Bader, Karen Bandlow, Clare Bell, Avis Berman, Jack Cowart, Christine Dawson, Eileen Doyle, Alison Green, Catherine Howe, Gillian Kane, Penny Kelleher, Kathy Kienholz, Sarah Lowe, Rachel Mochon, Andrea Foggle Plotkin, Justine D. Price†, Julie Reiss, Sid Sachs, Sophie Shapiro, Susan Solomon, Yolande Trincere, Nadia Tscherny, Saskia Verlaan and Laural Weintraub.
 Prior coordination was provided by the Foundation’s previous registrar, Natasha Sigmund, and previous managing director, Cassandra Lozano.

 In June 2002 an updated and revised catalogue raisonné of the prints of Roy Lichtenstein, authored by Mary Lee Corlett and Ruth Fine, was published in association with the National Gallery of Art, Washington, D.C., and Hudson Hills Press.
 This print and multiples information will eventually be incorporated into the Foundation’s inclusive catalogues.
 However, to avoid redundancy, the Foundation is not currently pursuing print documentation.